sdhir93/Insights/README.md

 # Insights
 This repository contains insights distilled from some popular research papers.
-Intention is to write about ideas from papers that may be helpful for a software developer.
+Intention is to write about ideas from papers that may be helpful for an embedded systems software developer.

 The idea first came to me after watching a video by Vivek Haldar's Youtube Channel where he reads a paper and discusses main ideas discussed in that paper.
 Link to his channel: https://www.youtube.com/channel/UCpXfS8bu7ILGCuOtsnJMtxQ/videos